MiniZinc/libminizinc/.github/pull_request_template.md

 * [ ] Changelog has been updated, or no changes required
 * [ ] Test cases changed or added, or no changes required
 * [ ] Documentation altered, or no changes required
-* [ ] Merge request(s) opened for required changes to upstream repos, or none required
+* [ ] Pull request(s) opened for required changes to upstream repos, or none required